Pierre de Thury: Early career

 He obtained the degree of Doctor in utroque iure (Civil and Canon Law), and was a professor of laws.
 He was Custos of the Church of Lyon.
 He was appointed Councilor and Ambassador of King Charles VI of France.

-In 1381 Master Pierre de Thury was in Medina del Campo in Castile, when King John I of Castile undertook the examination of the evidence and witnesses to the papal election of 1378, which had been collected by his agents in Rome, Avignon and elsewhere.
+In 1381 Master Pierre de Thury attended the assembly of Medina del Campo in Castile, when King John I of Castile undertook the examination of the evidence and witnesses to the papal election of 1378, which had been collected by his agents in Rome, Avignon and elsewhere.
 Pierre gave a speech in which he argued that the election of Urban VI was invalid, and that of Clement VII was canonical.
 On 2 April he gave another speech, answering eleven questions which had been posed.

 He was Master of Requests by 1382.

 He served as Secretary of Memorials for King Charles.
 He was recommended to Pope Gregory XI by Duke Jean of Berri (Bourges) in 1377, with a view to the Archbishopric of Vienne, but the post had already gone elsewhere.

 Pierre was named Bishop of Maillezais by Pope Clement VII (Avignon Obedience) on 2 May 1382, which he held only for a brief time, until he was named a cardinal.